oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 an Issuer binds the Verifiable Credential to a specific Holder at the time of issuance.

-Signed JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it builds upon established web primitives.
-However, JWTs do not support selective disclosure, i.e., the ability to disclose only a subset of the claims contained in the JWT.
+JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it builds upon established web primitives.
+However, JWTs do not support selective disclosure, i.e., the ability to disclose only a subset of the claims contained in the JWT, in the three-party-model as described above.
 This is a common problem in the so-called three-party model: An Issuer creates a Verifiable Credential for some End-User (Holder), who then presents this credential to multiple Verifiers.
 A credential might contain a large number of claims, but the Holder typically only wants to disclose a subset of these claims to a Verifier.
-In this case, the Holder would have to receive a new signed JWT from the Issuer, containing only the claims that should be disclosed, for each interaction with a new Verifier.
+In this case, the Holder would have to receive a new JWT from the Issuer, containing only the claims that should be disclosed, for each interaction with a new Verifier.
 This is inefficient, costly, and the necessary interaction with the Issuer introduces additional privacy risks.